 The field of Speech-Language Pathology involves the identification, assessment and treatment of a wide variety of communication disorders (congenital, developmental, and acquired) in both children and adults.
 Such disorders may include phonological (articulation), language, voice, fluency (stuttering) and hearing problems.
 Speech-language pathologists also participate in the assessment and management of clients with swallowing difficulties.
-They work in a variety of locations including hospitals, schools, rehabilitation centers, community health centers, universities, skilled care facilities, and in private neuroanatomy, behavioral science, speech/language development, effective teaching strategies, methods for motivating people, and excellent communication skills.
+They work in a variety of locations including hospitals, schools, rehabilitation centers, community health centers, universities, skilled care facilities, and in private practice.

+The wide varieties of disorders and treatment approaches pertinent to the field require a working knowledge of neuroanatomy, behavioral science, speech/language development, effective teaching strategies, methods for motivating people, and excellent communication skills.
 Therapists with a bachelor's degree can perform important duties in some settings, but a master's degree is essential for achieving professional independence, and some duties demand a doctoral degree.
 This degree program contains both academic and clinical components.
 It is a two year program if students have an undergraduate degree in CSD, and a three year program if the undergraduate degree is in another area.